chenxixi94/learngit/readme.txt

 Git is a distributed version contral system.
-Git is a free software distributed under the GPL.
+Git is aa freefree software distributed under the GPL.
 Git has a mutable index called stage.

 Creating a new branch is guick.